Nursing

 NUR 784.
 Nurse Manager Residency.
 3 credits.
 SP

-NUR 784 is designed to engage students in activities that meet the core competencies for nurse managers of managing the business, creating the leader within and leading people.
+NUR 784 is designed to engage students in activities that meet the core competencies for nurse managers.
 Under the supervision of an experienced manager, students will demonstrate skill, knowledge, and abilities in the advanced nursing leader role.
 Students will complete and disseminate their scholarly project to stakeholders and the wider nursing community.
 This course requires 225 practicum hours.
 P: All required Research and Theory Core, Leadership and Policy Core, Role Support and Specialty Role courses.

 NUR 787.
 Organizational Transformation.
 3 credits.
 FA